 Question: Can schools and libraries request reimbursement for monthly service of hotspots and connected devices?

-Answer: All monthly services beginning July 1, 2021 are included in the second funding window that opens September 28-October 13 no matter when the device was purchased.
-Monthly services incurred between March 1, 2020 and June 30, 2021 may be eligible during the reimbursement window.
+Answer: All monthly services beginning July 1, 2022 are included in the third funding window that opens April 28-May 13 no matter when the device was purchased.

-Question: Can a school or library use ECF funds to replace a connected device in this window that was broken during the 2020-2021 school year?
+Question: Can a school or library use ECF funds to replace a connected device in this first window that was broken during prior school year(s)?

 Answer: Yes, ECF funds can be used to purchase a replacement after July 1 for items that are missing, lost or damaged for which there is no other grant funding.